LOCO2 HEAT LIMITED

 7.1 Some of the Goods sold by the Supplier come with a manufacturer's warranty for a period longer than the Supplier's 12 month warranty set out in clause 6.1.
 The Customer should refer to the terms and conditions of the manufacturer's warranty provided with the Goods (where applicable).
 In the event that the Customer wishes to rely on a manufacturer's warranty the Supplier will provide reasonable assistance to the Customer in liaising with the relevant manufacturer (and in particular will provide contact details for the manufacturer on request by the Customer), but the Supplier has no liability to the Customer in relation to any such warranty.

-8.2The following Goods may not be returned:
+8.2Orders for the following Goods may not be cancelled or returned:

 (a) Bespoke or speciality items that have been adapted, tailored or made to the Customer's specifications, in accordance with the Specification or are clearly personalized;